WoTTsecurity/wott-io/documentation/faq.md

 # Dashboard FAQ

-## Default Credential Vulnerability

-Q. What are 'Default Credentials?'
+## What are default credentials?
-A. These are typically inbuilt credentials that manufacturers use for the initial startup of a device.
-They are meant to be temporary and changed once a user has set up.
-The most common devices that use default credentials are typically, but not limited to, IoT devices; such as internet modems, cameras, and PCB based technologies such as Raspberry Pis.

-Q. So what is Default Credential Vulnerability?
-A. The vulnerability here is that these default credentials are typically in the form of a known username and password.
-This makes them easy to set up, but also vulnerable to external attack if the user does not then change these.
-This is the basis of how the [Mirai](https://en.wikipedia.org/wiki/Mirai_(malware)) malware was able to infiltrate many devices and launch a wide-scale DDoS attack.

-Q. What can I do?
-How do I even know if I have Default Credentials on my device?
-A. Immediately change your device access credentials to something private.
-Examples of typical Default Credentials are:
- * Username: admin/administrator/root/system/guest/operator/super
- * Password: password/pass123/password123/admin/guest
-and as you may know, all Raspberry Pis by default have the username `pi` and password `raspberry`.

-However, you may not even know that your device has default or common credentials.
-WoTT's agent automatically scans your devices against data from Mirai and against other common cases so that you can better protect your devices.
-If one of your devices is displayed on the WoTT Dashboard with a Default Credential warning, **we strongly recommend that you quickly resolve this issue.**
+Default credentials are credentials (usually username/password combinations), such as admin/admin that device producers put in during manufacturing.
+These are intended to be temporary and changed by the user as soon as possible.
+In reality however, many users fail to change this, leaving the device(s) vulnerable to attackers.

+Default credentials are usually attributed to one of the biggest problems in IoT, and enabled malware like [Mirai](https://en.wikipedia.org/wiki/Mirai_(malware)) to spread like wildfire.

+WoTT will automatically scan your devices for default credentials.
+We have built a database that includes not only the data set that Mirai used (to ensure you won't get compromised), but also additional credentials we've found to be common.

+If the WoTT Dashboard displays a warning that default credentials were found, we strongly recommend that you quickly resolve this issue.

 Default credentials will lower your device's Trust Score.